FieldRoboticsLab/MultiVessel_Simulation/README.md

 Global paths for the vessels are set to ROS parameters under the name of `/VesselX/Global_Trajectory` by this ROS node.
 Also, indexes of the last reached global waypoints are stored by the `/VesselX/Last_Reached_Global_Wp` ROS parameters.
 This ROS node doesn't update the `/VesselX/Last_Reached_Global_Wp` ROS parameters.
 Instead, Trajectory Tracker Node is used to track both local and global paths.

 ### Perception Module
 Perception module is designed as two ROS nodes.
 First ROS node of the Perception Module is `Perception Pose Aggregator Node` subscribes to every vessels GPS and AHRS sensor and combines the pose information into two ROS topics named `/Simulation/GPS_List` and `/Simulation/IMU_List`. `Perception Detect Vessels in Sensing Range Node` subcscribes to these two ROS topics and generates the `/VesselX/Perception` ROS topics.
-These topics

-#### Perception Pose Aggregator Node
-#### Perception Detect Vessels in Sensing Range Node
+These topics emulate perception for vessels by declaring which vessels are inside a vessel's perception range.
+Perception range parameter can be set from the `config.json` file.

 ### Ship Domain Node
+To determine vessel encounters, we utilized a circular ship domain.
+The coefficients for calculating the radius of the ship domain can be assigned from the simulation’s configurations file.
+The Ship domain ROS node performs two processes in each iteration.
+Firstly, it calculates which vessels within the perception range of the vessel (from `/VesselX/Perception` ROS topic of the vessel) are inside the vessel’s ship domain.
+Secondly, it publishes information about these vessels to the ship domain ROS topic of the vessel named `/VesselX/Vessels_In_Ship_Domain`.

 ### Switch Mechanism Node
+This ROS node controls the switching between the local path planner and the global path planner by changing the value of the `/VesselX/Is_On_Global_Path` ROS topic.
+If this ROS topic is set to 0, it means that the vessel is on a local path.
+If the ROS topic is set to 1, it means that the vessel is on a global path.
+If the ROS node is set to 2, it means that the Local Path Planner ROS node is currently generating a local path.

 ### Local Path Planner Node
 ### Trajectory Tracker Node
 ### Controller Node